Preporato

 Get Started with Preporato

-• 60-Minute Timed Mode matching real exam format (50 questions)
+• 60-minute timed mode matching the real exam format

-• Performance Analytics tracking scores across all 3 domains
+• Score tracking across all 3 domains so you know where to focus

 Sources: